slateci/slateci.github.io/_posts/2021-08-13-open-ondemand-desktop.md

 ### Backend Configuration

-To enable resource management, you must install these components of the `LinuxHost Adapter` on each backend cluster.
+To enable resource management, you must install components of the `LinuxHost Adapter` on each backend cluster.
 These include [TurboVNC 2.1+](https://www.turbovnc.org/), [Singularity](https://sylabs.io/), [nmap-ncat](https://nmap.org/ncat),